williampan22/stock_trading_brokerage_app/README.md

 ## Security

-Password hashing with Werkzeug Security is used before storing passwords in the SQL Database.
+Password hashing with bcrypt is used before storing passwords in the SQL Database.

 ## Project Filesystem